mblack1190/mnb-readme-challenge/README.md

     * Tests
     * Questions

-# Installation guidelines:
+## Installation guidelines:

-no installation instructions at this time
+You can use vs code and the terminal to run this application

-# Usage:
+## Usage:

-This application is used for: intended for use in creating readme files
+This application is used for: This application is used to generate quality readme files

-# License:
+## License:

 This application is licensed under: MIT License

-# Contributors:
+## Contributors:

-meredith
+Meredith Black

-# Tests:
+## Tests:

-no further testing at this time
+No further testing at this time.

-# Questions:
+## Questions:

 For questions you can reach us by:

 **E-mail:** mblack1190@gmail.com

 **GitHub Username:** mblack1190

 **GitHub Link:** https://github.com/mblack1190/mnb-readme-challenge